Information for New Members

 2 To notify us if you are also member at another club.

 3 If you are member of more than one club.
 You must elect one as your "home" club to administer your

-4 In competitions - ensure your name is on the entry
+Ensure your name is on the entry

 Return your card whether you complete the round or not.
 (No Returns –NRs)